2020 Liberian constitutional referendum: Results

-Partial results coming from the third of country's regions showed that the amendments on reducing the term of presidency and allowing dual citizenship won a majority of votes.
-According to National Election Commission, voters said yes to all eight questions asked on the referendum in five of fifteen counties in the country.
+Partial results from a third of country's regions showed that the amendments on reducing the term of presidency and allowing dual citizenship won a majority of votes.
+According to the National Election Commission, voters said yes to all eight questions asked on the referendum in five of fifteen counties in the country.
 Final results were released on 1 April 2021, with a narrow majority in favour of all eight proposals, but none meeting the two-thirds quorum required, resulting in all proposals being rejected.